kar-ik/network-scanner/README.md

 # Network Scanner Tool

-This project contains a tool for scanning network and IPs using Scapy .
+This tool is used for scanning the local network (e.g., 192.168.1.x range) for active devices, open ports, and potential vulnerabilities, printing the results to the console.
+Adjust the IP range and ports as needed for your network environment.

 ## Installation